What Is the Difference Between a Transport Chair and a Wheelchair?

 Wheelchair and Transport Chair

-On the other hand, a wheelchair can either be pushed from behind or propelled forward by the person sitting in the chair—thanks to the wheelchair’s large back wheels, which can be reached by a person sitting in the seat.
+On the other hand, a wheelchair can either be pushed from behind or propelled forward by the person sitting in the chair—thanks to its large back wheels, which can be reached by the person sitting in the seat.

 The Major Differences Between A Wheelchair and Transport Chair

-Don’t let their lighter weight fool you though.
-You can find just as many different transport wheelchair sizes as you can standard wheelchairs, including things like bariatric and pediatric transport chairs.
+Don’t let their lighter weight fool you, though.
+You can find just as many different transport wheelchair sizes as standard wheelchairs, including bariatric and pediatric transport chairs.

 Bariatric Transport Chair for Difference Between Wheelchair and Transport Chair